aKuhTV/PB-SubscriberLevels/README.md

+# (16. July 2019) I‘m in the process of rewriting this script from the ground up for a much cleaner and a more user-friendly implementation of subscriber levels/ranks.
+Please check back in a few days.

 # ⭐ PB-SubscriberLevels ⭐

 The SubscriberLevel Module is a highly customizable extension for Phantombot, that lets you set Levels, similar to Ranks, but based on the *total* amount of months a viewer has been subscribed to your channel.
 (Not the months in a row!
 This extension is built with Twitchs new sub system in mind.)